Progress Review Procedure

 PROGRESS REVIEW PROCEDURE FOR DOCTORAL STUDENTS AT THE EAMT

-2. The progress review shall take place once every academic year from 1 June to 22 June.
+- The progress review shall take place once every academic year from 1 June to 22 June.
 The review is mandatory for all matriculated doctoral students and external students, except for doctoral students on academic leave and doctoral students whose studies have been suspended for reasons due to taking care of a child of up to three years of age or performing compulsory military or alternative national service.

-11. The progress review decision may include a proposal to change the status of the doctoral student (becoming a part-time or external student) or granting a study allowance to the doctoral student.
+- The progress review decision may include a proposal to change the status or the individual plan of the doctoral student.

-12. Doctoral students that pass the progress review shall be transferred to the next academic year of full-time or part-time studies.
+- Doctoral students that pass the progress review shall be transferred to the next academic year.
 The Department of Academic Affairs shall submit to the Rector a proposal to dismiss doctoral students who have not passed the progress review.

-15. Doctoral students have the right to contest the decision regarding their progress review within one week by submitting a respective written application to the Rector.
+- Doctoral students have the right to contest the decision regarding their progress review within ten working days by submitting a respective written application to the Rector.